vtex/vtex-courses/courses/basic-blocks/00_setup/en.md

 ## Creating a development workspace

 1. Run `vtex use workspace-name`, replacing `workspace-name` with the desired name.
 Use an unique name for your workspace.
+It is important that you choose wisely this name, in order to avoid conflicts of more than one developer working on the same workspace.

 ### Accessing your workspace